yzheng97/PointRas/PConv/README.md

 # PointConv-Ras
-This folder contains the code for the following work incorporated with our PointRas.
+This folder contains the code for the following work incorporated with our PointRas:

 **PointConv: Deep Convolutional Networks on 3D Point Clouds.** CVPR 2019
 Wenxuan Wu, Zhongang Qi, Li Fuxin.